2021 Tennessee Titans season: Week 17: vs. Miami Dolphins

-With this win, moving the Titans to 11-5, the Titans would clinch back-to-back AFC South titles for the first time since 1960–1962, when the Titans were still in the American Football League.
+With this win, moving the Titans to 11-5, the Titans would clinch back-to-back division titles for the first time since 1960–1962, when the Titans were still in the Eastern Division of the American Football League.

 Week 18: at Houston Texans

 With this win, the Titans would finish the season 12-5 and would clinch the #1 seed in the AFC for the first time since 2008.